learnitmyway/learnitmyway/content/post/2017/07/02/learn-java-with-these-resources.md

 This book is not for beginners and it is better to already have experience with design patterns.
 The book is sometimes a little out of date but almost all of the concepts are still relevant.
 I have a <a href="https://github.com/DeveloperDavo/EffectiveJava" target="_blank"
-rel="noopener noreferrer">repository on GitHub with some of my own examples</a> from this book.
+rel="noopener">repository on GitHub with some of my own examples</a> from this book.

 **You might also like:**